mhxue/mhxue.github.io/_pages/about.md

 ### A Top Crypto Exchange 2022.4 ～ Today

-A project mainly targeting on US market which provides services of buying, selling, and trading of cryptocurrencies.
+A project primarily targeting the US market, providing services for buying, selling, and trading cryptocurrencies.
 Responsibilities:

-1. Experiment and practice on new technologies: migrating to SwiftUI, combine, mixture with UIKit, component based development, etc.
+1. Experimenting with and practicing new technologies: migrating to SwiftUI, integrating Combine with UIKit, and developing component-based architectures.
-2. App architecture design, like practice of MVVM; Core component develop, like Navigator.
+2. App architecture design, such as practicing MVVM, and core component development, like Navigator.
-3. Development of core business modules: Home, Market, OCBS, Trade, etc.
+3. Development of core business modules, including Home, Market, OCBS, and Trade.

 ### Xiao e pinpin 2021.9~2022.4

-A project focusing on social e-commerce.
+A project centered on social e-commerce.
 Responsibilities:

-1. App architecture optimize and code quality improve.
+1. Optimize app architecture and improve code quality.
-2. Iterations on business trade flow; Promotion support for big events.
+2. Iterating on business trade flow and providing promotional support for major events.
 3. New technology research like WebRTC.

 ### Wholee 2020.7 ~ 2021.8

-Wholee is a cross-border membership-based e-commerce product.
-Due to the complexity and variability of e-commerce business, there is a special need for rapid business deployment.
-In a comparative study of mobile technologies in recent years, we adopted the technology stack of ReactNative + Web + Native.
-The project, which consists of 8 team members, is led by me as the project manager.
+Wholee is a cross-border, membership-based e-commerce product.
+Given the complexity and variability of the e-commerce industry, rapid business deployment is crucial.
+After a comparative study of recent mobile technologies, we chose the technology stack of ReactNative, Web, and Native.
+I lead the project as the manager, overseeing a team of eight.
 Responsibilities include:

 1. Team management and personnel training.
-2. Building project infrastructure such as setting up git repositories, managing git workflows, building application architecture, and creating basic modules.
+2. Building project infrastructure, including setting up Git repositories, managing Git workflows, designing application architecture, and developing basic modules.
-3. Solving technical challenges and performance issues as a last resort.
-Such as complex page layout, interactions, and performance of long lists.
+3. Addressing technical challenges and performance issues as a last resort, such as complex page layouts, interactions, and performance of long lists.
 4. Designing and developing core modules, such as developing and maintaining list layout frameworks, customizing higher-performance native video components for RN, and module splitting.

 ### ClubFactory 2018.6 ~ 2020.6